The Statutes of the Standing Committee of European Doctors

 The candidates are put forward by the head of the delegation from the relevant member associations.

-In the event of the dismissal, resignation or death of its representative on the Board, the national delegation concerned shall put forward another Board member candidate to be voted on by the General Assembly.
+In the event of the dismissal, resignation or death of its representative on the Board, the national delegation concerned shall put forward another Board member candidate to be appointed by the General Assembly.

 The member association who has put forward a Board member may, at any time, request that the General Assembly replace this Board member.
 This proposal will automatically result in the previously appointed Board member resigning.

-2. The Board shall be convened in accordance with article 7 paragraph 3 of these statutes.
+10.2 The Board shall be convened in accordance with article 7 of these statutes.

 A member of the Board can give, in his/her absence and in the absence his/her alternate, a proxy to another Board member or to an authorised member of his/her delegation (alternate member).
 No Board member may hold more than one proxy.